 What is a brand strategy?

-I’ll be brief, because I just went into detail on the subject recently, but just in case: a brand strategy is simply a strategy that dictates how your brand will be presented in the marketplace; where you’ll show up, how you’ll sound there, and what you’ll look like.
+Put briefly, a brand strategy is simply a strategy that dictates how your brand will be presented in the marketplace; where you’ll show up, how you’ll sound there, and what you’ll look like.
 It’s a plan built around maximizing the long-term health and performance of your brand while leaving room for smart and effective short-term tactical moves that mean your brand works today, tomorrow, and a year from now.

 Why do you need a brand strategy?